Barisal Division cricket team

-The Barisal Division cricket team or Barisal Blazers is a Bangladeshi first-class team representing the Barisal Division, one of the seven administrative regions in Bangladesh.
+The Barisal Division cricket team or Barisal Blazers is a Bangladeshi first-class team representing the Barisal Division, one of the eight administrative regions in Bangladesh.
 The team competes in the National Cricket League and was formerly a participant in the now-defunct National Cricket League One-Day.
 In the short-lived National Cricket League Twenty20 competition, played in the 2009–10 season only, Barisal played in their official green and black colors.
-The equivalent team in the Bangladesh Premier League (BPL) is the Barisal Bulls.
+The equivalent team in the Bangladesh Premier League (BPL) is the Fortune Barishal.

-Barisal's home ground is the Barisal Divisional Stadium, also known as the Abdur Rab Serniabad Stadium, which has a 15,000 capacity.
+Barisal's home ground is the Barisal Divisional Stadium, also known as the Abdur Rab Serniabad Stadium, which has a 30,000 capacity.
 They have only won one competition in their history, the 2008–09 National Cricket League One-Day.